Language as a Wave Phenomenon: Semantic Phase Locking and Interference in Neural Networks: Architecture

-\paragraph{Phase-Preserving Activation (ModReLU)} Standard activation functions like ReLU operate on real values and destroy phase information by strictly rectifying negative values, effectively resetting angles.
-To maintain wave coherence, we employ ModReLU \cite{arjovsky2016unitary}, which scales the magnitude while preserving the phase angle $\theta_z$:
+Standard activation functions like ReLU are ill-defined for complex numbers as they destroy phase information.
+We adopt ModReLU, which rectifies the magnitude of the complex vector while strictly preserving its phase angle.
+For a complex input $z$: